Man who wanted to sleep at the police station finally gets his wish

 The man then returned to the station and tried to smash some windows in the foyer with a metal bollard.

-This led to his arrest, and he appeared in court on Saturday morning, Snr Sgt Bond said.
+This led to his arrest, and he appeared in court on Saturday morning, Bond said.

 In October last year, a man threw a tray of eggs at the Dunedin Central Police Station.